Harry Caray: Early life

 Caray was born Harry Christopher Carabina to an Italian father and Romanian mother in St. Louis.
 He was 14 when his mother, Daisy Argint, died from complications due to pneumonia.
-Caray did not have much recollection of his father, who went off to fight in the First World War.
-Caray went to live with his uncle John Argint and Aunt Doxie at 1909 LaSalle Avenue.
+Caray did not have much recollection of his father, who went off to fight in World War I. Caray went to live with his uncle John Argint and Aunt Doxie at 1909 LaSalle Avenue.
 Caray attended high school at Webster Groves High School.
-In this youth, Caray was said to be a talented baseball player.
-He possessed the tools to play at the next level; out of high school, the University of Alabama offered Caray a spot on the team.
+In his youth, Caray was said to be a talented baseball player.
+He possessed the tools to play at the next level; out of high school, the University of Alabama offered Caray a spot on its team.
 Due to financial woes, Caray could not accept.
-Around this time, World War II was occurring, so Caray tried to enlist into the Armed Forces, but got denied due to poor eyesight.
-Not being able to advance his physical side of baseball, he sold gym equipment before looking to another avenue to keep his love of baseball alive: using his voice.
+Around this time, World War II was occurring.
+Caray tried to enlist into the Armed Forces, but was denied due to his poor eyesight.
+Not being able to advance professionally on the playing side of baseball, instead he sold gym equipment before looking to another avenue to keep his love of baseball alive: using his voice.
 He then spent a few years learning the trade at radio stations in Joliet, Illinois, and Kalamazoo, Michigan.
 While in Joliet, WCLS station manager Bob Holt suggested that Harry change his surname from Carabina (because according to Holt, it sounded too awkward on the air) to Caray.